kakurk/kkurkela.github.io/index.md

   <img src="kkurkela.jpeg" alt="Headshot"/>
 </p>

-## Objective

-I am currently looking to go to graduate school to study the cognitive neuroscience of memory.

 ## Biography

 I graduated from Cornell University in 2014 with a degree in Human Development and a concentration in Developmental Behavioral Neuroscience.
 I spent two years after graduation working as the laboratory manager for the [Cognitive Aging and Neuroimaging Lab](http://canlab.la.psu.edu/) at Penn State University.
 During my time at Penn State, my research focused on the study of neural architecture underlying false memory.
 I spent the past two years in the [Memory Modulation Lab](http://www.thememolab.org/) at Boston College, where I continued my work studying the cognitive neuroscience of memory, focusing on the modulation of context and emotion and the neural correlates of memory using fMRI, EEG, and tDCS.